TensorMSA/tensormsa/README.md

 | [![Build Status](https://ci.tensorflow.org/buildStatus/icon?job=tensorflow-master-cpu)](https://ci.tensorflow.org/job/tensorflow-master-cpu) | [![Build Status](https://ci.tensorflow.org/buildStatus/icon?job=tensorflow-master-linux-gpu)](https://ci.tensorflow.org/job/tensorflow-master-linux-gpu) |

 ## TensorMSA : Tensorflow Micro Service Architecture
 **TensorMSA** is a framework for machine learning and deep learning.
-Main purpose of developing this framework is to provide automated pipe lines (data extraction, data preprocessing, train model, evaluate model, service model).
-Importance of effective pipeline is really important when we proceed real project.
+Main purpose of developing this framework is to provide automated pipe lines (data extraction > data preprocessing > train model > evaluate model > service model).
+Use of effective pipeline is really important when we proceed real project.
 There are so many hard tasks which has to be done to build data driven model.

+**Problems**
 * Set up environment for deep learning is not a easy task (os, gpu, tensorflow, hadoop, etc..)
 * Build pipe line from data to train model
 * Difficulties of understading deep learning and implement those algorithms (even with tensorflow it's not that easy)